 What to Bring: All our partipants will be staying in dormitories in the city centre of Nablus.
 Mattresses will be provided, but you should bring your own towels and sleeping bags!
 Mosquito nets are not necessary but don’t forget your sun cream!
 It gets pretty hot in April.

 Logistics: For more information on how to get to Nablus, read our FAQ page.

 Costs: Ethno Palestine will cost €250 per person.
+Note that Asian, Arab and African musicians do not have to pay this fee.
 This covers your accommodation as well as three meals a day for the duration of your stay.

 Participate at Ethno Palestine 2017!

 If you are considering becoming a participant at Ethno Palestine, then please continue to the link below where you can fill out our application form.